Branches of Biology A to Z: 100+ Biology Branches & Significance

 Zoology

 Zoology is the branch of biology that focuses on the study of animals.
-It covers a wide range of topics, including the anatomy, physiology, behavior, and classification of animals.
+It covers a wide range of topics, including the anatomy, physiology, behaviour, and classification of animals.
 Zoologists explore how animals interact with their environment, how they evolve, and their role in ecosystems.

 zoology